mindscan-de/FuriousIron-HFB/README.md

 ## Hash-Free-Bloom-Filters

 Bloom-filters need a hash function to work.
 The reason for the hash function is to distribute input values across some output set in a random fashion.
-Usually a non-even input distribution is mapped to a more even output distribution.
+Usually a uneven input distribution is mapped to a more even output distribution.

 But since we use the document ID and want to check, whether it is included a set of